We’ll Give You a Helping Hand

 Hand and wrist pain is often a result of repetitive stresses, such as texting or typing non-stop, though obvious factors (such as a broken hand or arthritis) are of course at work as well.
 Due to the importance of your hands and wrists in today’s modern society, we take extra care in understanding the root cause of your pain in addition to the symptoms they present.

-Our talented therapists treat hand and wrist arthritis with manual therapy, which relieve pain and increase the patient’s range of motion.
+Our talented therapists treat hand and wrist arthritis with manual therapy to relieve pain and increase range of motion.
 Alongside, manual therapy we will design an exercise program to increase the patient’s strength and mobility.
+Modalities will be incorporated to help alleviate swelling to the affected area.

-At James Fowler PT we start wrist patients with heat and ice, followed by electrotherapy.
-After the electrotherapy, we build a custom exercise plan to aid the recovery and build strength and flexibility.
-Part of the treatment plan is modifying the patients daily activities to relieve stress on the hand or wrist and aid healing.
+At James Fowler PT we focus on reducing the swelling from bursitis through different approaches.
+A mixture of modalities including ultrasound, E-Stim, or Photo Therapy depending on the case.
+In conjunction with managing the swelling, we build a custom exercise plan to build strength and flexibility.
+Part of the treatment plan is modifying the patients daily activities to relieve stress on the area.

 Dislocation & Instability